Read the instructions for “Getting up and running with Haskell” on the main course page.

 then load the file.
 For example, if you copy the above lines into a file

-, you can load the definition of
+named Lab0.hs, you can load the definition of

-by running :load Lab0.hs
+qsort by running :load Lab0.hs or

-:load Lab0
+:load Lab0:

 ghci> :load Lab0